 Strawberry pie that’s easy, pretty and delicious!
 This vegan strawberry galette is made with a no-fail oil pastry slathered with a homemade hazelnut chocolate spread and vine ripened strawberries.
 Top this rustic pie with vegan ice cream while it’s still warm from the oven for an easy vegan dessert!

 What is a Galette?

 To make a galette, mix flour and a bit of salt with oil, and add only enough water to hold the mixture together to get a shaggy dough.
-From there, roll out the pastry into a rough circle and cover with the fillings, leaving a 2-inch border.
-Fold the sides over the filling, brush the pastry with plant-based milk, and sprinkle with sugar.
+From there, roll out the pastry into a rough circle and cover with the fillings, leaving a 2-inch (5 cm) border.
+Fold the sides partly over the filling, brush the pastry with plant-based milk, and sprinkle with sugar.
 Now, it’s ready to bake!

 Galettes, sometimes called crostatas, are easy to customize to your tastes by changing up the fillings.
 They can even be made into an easy, yet elegant, dinner.
 Curious about what a savory galette might be like?
 Check out my recipe for Vegan Cherry Tomato Galette with Pesto and Cashew Cheese!
 Another delicious sweet option is my Vegan Blueberry Ginger Galette if you’re in the mood for more summer fruit pies!

 Tips for the Strawberry Galette with Hazelnut Chocolate Filling

-Strawberries: Use the best berries you can find for your vegan strawberry galette.
+Use the best berries you can find for your vegan strawberry galette.
 The best berries are the ones that have ripened in the field.
 They are sweeter, generally a bit smaller but have way more flavor!
-I used Stahlbush Island Farms frozen strawberries for this recipe – their strawberries are by far the nicest frozen berries I’ve tried.
+I used Stahlbush Island Farms frozen strawberries for this vegan strawberry tart recipe.
 There’s no need to thaw them – use the berries from frozen.
 If you have a mix of sizes, cut the larger ones in half.
 This helps ensure even baking.
+This vegan strawberry pie also works well with fresh strawberries if that’s what you have on hand.